elisemercury/Duplicate-Image-Finder/docs/resources/desktop.rst

 Installation
 ^^^^^^^^^^

-difPy for desktop is available as beta version for Windows and Mac.
+difPy for desktop is available as beta version for Windows.

 ➡️ Download the difPy v1.0-beta app for Windows (*currently only available for beta testers*)

-➡️ Download the difPy v1.0-beta app for MacOs (*currently only available for beta testers*)
+➡️ Download the difPy v1.0-beta app for MacOs (*coming soon*)

 .. _dsk_basic_usage: